thomaspark/snowball/readme.txt

 Snowball is a powerful plugin that makes it easy for journalists and bloggers to create modern, immersive articles as seen by world-class news organizations.
 Snowball modules support many different types of content including text, images, videos, data visualizations, and interactive widgets.

 Snowball's block-based interface is user-friendly and allows you to start creating with ease.
-Build your article one block at a time by selecting a block for a particular module.
+Build your article one block at a time by creating a block from a particular module.
 Then set your own content and style choices for that block.
 Advanced users can customize even further using the built-in code editor to inspect and modify the underlying HTML and CSS code of a block.

 Snowball is developed and maintained by the [openHTML research team](http://openhtml.org) at Drexel University, with the goal of broadening participation and empowering people to be more expressive on the web.